roannelafuente/deliverables-automation-with-wafermap/README.md

-# Deliverables Automation with Wafermap Visualization
+# Deliverables Automation Tool with Wafermap

 ## 📖 Description
 Automates semiconductor deliverables by converting CSVs to Excel, generating pivot tables, validating End Test numbers, and creating wafermap visualizations for yield and defect tracking.
 Built with Python, Tkinter, OpenPyXL, and xlwings, it streamlines workflows and ensures reproducible, audit‑ready insights.